Skip to main content

 Windstorms

 Windstorms can develop quickly and threaten life and property, occurring in all geographies and seasons across Canada (Public Safety Canada, 2018).
 Preparedness is essential to mitigate windstorm-related losses.
 Regardless of the location, strong winds and hail can cause property and business interruption losses for healthcare organizations.
-As evident in HIROC claims, inadequately or poorly installed wind resistant features coupled with an out-of-date emergency response plan can contribut to the severity of the losses.
+As evident in HIROC claims, inadequately or poorly installed wind resistant features coupled with an out-of-date emergency response plan can contribute to the severity of the losses.

 Disaster resilience and capacity building is a common concept in the context of disaster risk management.
 Resilience to disasters involves addressing the root cause of an organization’s susceptibility to potential threats.
 There are a variety of considerations to resilience in risk management: the speed and ability to recover from disaster events; the capacity of current infrastructure to withstand storms or other external shocks; and recovery and rehabilitation components.
 Resilience also considers different forms of capital, such as human, social, physical, financial, natural, and political.
 As such, the concepts informing disaster resilience may be useful in the evaluation of risk mitigation strategies.